promises-aplus/promises-spec/README.md

 # Promises/A+

+A *promise* represents the eventual result of an asynchronous operation.
+The primary way of interacting with a promise is through its `then` method, which registers callbacks to receive either a promise's eventual value or the reason why the promise cannot be fulfilled.

+This specification details the behavior of the `then` method, providing an interoperable base which all Promises/A+ conformant promise implementations can be depended on to provide.
+As such, the specification should be considered very stable.
+Although the Promises/A+ organization may occasionally revise this specification with minor backward-compatible changes to address newly-discovered corner cases, we will integrate large or backward-incompatible only after careful consideration, discussion, and testing.

-This proposal clarifies the behavioral clauses of the [Promises/A proposal](http://wiki.commonjs.org/wiki/Promises/A), extending it to cover *de facto* behaviors and omitting parts that are underspecified or problematic.
+Historically, Promises/A+ clarifies the behavioral clauses of the earlier [Promises/A proposal](http://wiki.commonjs.org/wiki/Promises/A), extending it to cover *de facto* behaviors and omitting parts that are underspecified or problematic.

-As with Promises/A, this proposal does not deal with how to create, fulfill, or reject promises.
+Finally, the core Promises/A+ specification does not deal with how to create, fulfill, or reject promises, choosing instead to focus on providing an interoperable `then` method.
+Future work in companion specifications may touch on these subjects.

-For a full description of the differences between Promises/A+ and Promises/A, see [Differences from Promises/A](differences-from-promises-a.md).

-## General

-A promise represents a value that may not be available yet.
-The primary method for interacting with a promise is its `then` method.

 ## Terminology